txzhao/Model-Control-RCV/README.md

 ### User story

-> “As an autonomous-vechicle researcher at [Integrated Transport Research Lab (ITRL)](https://www.itrl.kth.se/), I want to ...
+> "As an autonomous-vechicle researcher at [Integrated Transport Research Lab (ITRL)](https://www.itrl.kth.se/), I want to ...
 >   1. easily observe and pre-test the performance of an automatic controller so that I can understand whether this controller is ready to be applied and tested on the RCV;
 >   2. shift the whole chunck of middle level controllers from Simulink blocks (dSpace) to Python so that more efficient and real-time computing could be achieved."